 Digital Marketing for Manufacturing

-The truth is that in today’s world if you’re not online, you’re losing out.
+The truth is that in today’s world if you’re not online and online effectively, you’re losing out.
 Manufacturers included.
-Potential customers (business and consumer) use the internet on a daily basis and the power of search engines allows them to quickly locate the information that they are looking for.
+Potential customers (business and consumer) almost exclusively use the web and search engines to quickly locate the information that they are looking for.

 In fact, 94% of B2B customers carry out online research before purchasing a product.
 Yet surprisingly, the manufacturing industry tends to lag behind others when it comes to having an effective online presence.
 Manufacturing companies spend around 3.2% of turnover on marketing activity compared with a cross-sector average of 11.3%.

-With a good digital marketing strategy in place, you will be able to communicate with a more expansive (and targeted) audience and increase your existing customer base through effective lead generation.
-It’ll put you in a good position against your competitors within the manufacturing sector.
+With an effective website in place, you will be able to communicate with a more expansive (and targeted) audience and increase your existing customer base through effective lead generation.
+It’ll put you in a good position against your competitors.

 By investing in digital marketing, you can achieve a great ROI.
 82% of manufacturing companies who did this reported a positive outcome in 2018.